Apodemia mormo: Habitat loss

 A key concern for conservationists is potential habitat loss.
 Urban development, agricultural expansion, ranching practices, and campground activities may be responsible for disturbing natural habitats and breaking them up into small patches.
 While efforts to prevent such fragmentation are encouraged, Crawford emphasizes a need to conserve even small habitat zones, which may function as bridges between sub-populations.
 Furthermore, habitat loss might result from invasive, competitive plant species.
 A. mormo populations would severely suffer if these intruders successfully outcompete local Eriogonum species, given their dependency on the host plant.
 Finally, Eriogonum plants go into senescence after 10–15 years.
 This poses a significant problem for habitat maintenance, and suggests a need for regular dispersal of new Eriogonum plants as part of conservation efforts.

 Recovery strategies

 Recovery strategies are consistently developed and updated as new research emerges.
-Regarding the Lange population in California, efforts to clear weedy vegetation and recreate mounds of sand and soil were started in 1991.
+Regarding the population of langei in California, efforts to clear weedy vegetation and recreate mounds of sand and soil were started in 1991.
 Eriogonum species were seeded through the habitats and the land was completely fenced in, preventing destructive human presence.
 With respect to the Canadian populations, Crawford suggests the development of strategies which recover habitat patches, regardless of size, and encourage gene flow between isolated populations.